gaultier/blog/index.md

 ## Support

-If you liked an article and you want to support me, with whatever amount you want and can afford: [Paypal](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)
+If you liked an article and you want to support me, and can afford it: [Paypal](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)